How to Convert GSM to PT: A Gsm vs pt paper guide

 Q3: Does higher GSM always mean higher thickness?

 Generally, yes.
+GSM is the global standard for paper weight, while PT is the common North American unit for paper caliper.
 However, a dense, uncoated paper might have a high GSM (weight) but be thinner than a bulky, porous paper with a lower GSM.

 Conclusion